fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 * Character Sheet:
     * Add Recover roll to conditions
-    * Add Favorites for main tab to ease access to common roll items
-    * Reformat tabs for tighter layout
     * Add "to chat" icon on most items direct from sheet
     * Add Relationships Item box to Notes tab
     * Clearer inidcation of condition status